Sigma Alpha Lambda

 Sigma Alpha Lambda (ΣΑΛ) is an American college leadership and honor society.
-It was founded in 2001 at the University of Arizona and has chartered around seventy chapters.
+It was founded in 2001 at the University of Arizona in Tucson, Arizona.
+It has chartered around seventy chapters.

 History

-Sigma Alpha Lambda was founded in 2001 at the University of Arizona.
+Sigma Alpha Lambda was founded in 2001 at the University of Arizona in Tucson, Arizona.
 It is a leadership and honor society that seeks to recognize academic achievement, develop its member's leadership skills, and encourage members to participate in service activities.

 It was recognized as a nonprofit corporation in 2004.
 As of 2024, the honor society has more than 65 chapters and 145,000 initiates.
 Its headquarters are in Burlington, Massachusetts.

 Symbols

 The society's colors are navy, black, and gold.
 Graduating members may wear honor cords consisting of the three Sigma Alpha Lambda colors, a blue and gold tassel, or a navy blue stole.

 Membership

 Membership in Sigma Alpha Lambda by invitation.
 It is open to all undergraduate students who meet the national requirements of sophomore classification or higher with a minimum cumulative GPA of 3.0 or higher on a 4.0 scale.
 Membership is also open to graduate students who meet the GPA requirement for undergraduates.